Genocide in the Hebrew Bible: Criticism of Judaism and Christianity

 Although these verses were not a major feature of ancient pagan criticisms of Judaism and Christianity, some pagans highlighted these verses and they also argued, in Hofreiter's words, "if (2) is true, then (4) is also true; however, if (4) is true, then (1) is false because (3) and (5) are true; if, however, (1) is false, then Christianity is false".
 Christians at the time believed in biblical inerrancy and therefore (2) being false would have also invalidated their interpretation of Christianity.
 The genocide in the Hebrew Bible has been cited by some irreligious critics as a reason for rejecting Christianity, leading to apologetic defenses of the biblical Israelites.

 Influence on historical events

 The memory of Biblical conflicts was evoked multiple times on different occasions to justify violence against enemies.

 Medieval and early modern period

 Crusader ideology

 When instigating the First Crusade, Pope Urban II considered Muslims to be Amalek, and believed that the Crusaders as the successors of Israel were obligated to destroy them.

 Christian sectarianism and antisemitism

 During the Reformation, Martin Luther often harbored negative attitudes towards Jews, and at one point had referred to them as Amalek on the basis of alleged collective responsibility of the death of Jesus.

-Calvinists who were anti-Catholic often referred to of Catholics as Amalek.
+Calvinists who were anti-Catholic often referred to Catholics as Amalek.